Google Search Console API: automated SEO reporting for Wix

 By Michael Andrews, Wix SEO Expert UK

 Google Search Console contains the most authoritative SEO data for your Wix site: impressions, clicks, average position, and indexation status.
-Manually checking GSC weekly is good practice, but automated reporting transforms this data into actionable insights delivered to your inbox.
+Manually checking GSC weekly is good practice, but automated reporting transforms this raw data into actionable insights delivered directly to your inbox or team channels.
+For enterprise Wix operations managing multiple properties or hundreds of pages, automation is not optional — it is the only way to maintain visibility across the entire site without a full-time analyst.
 This lesson covers how to connect the Google Search Console API to automated reporting workflows that keep you informed without manual effort.

 What the GSC API Provides